SKKU-SecLab/SmartMark/README.md

 ```

 *SmartMark* can be run with the `python3 main.py [flags]` command.

-See the INSTALL File for examples commands and exepected input and output.
+See the INSTALL File for example commands and exepected input and output.

 **Arguments:**